rickellis/ArchMatic/README.md

 This README contains the steps I do to install and configure a fully-functional Arch Linux installation containing a desktop environment, all the support packages (network, bluetooth, audio, printers, etc.), along with all my preferred applications and utilities.
 This document assumes that a base __[Arch Linux Installation](https://github.com/rickellis/Arch-Linux-Install-Guide)__ has been completed.

 The shell scripts in this repo allow the entire process to be automated.
-I also run some scripts that copy over my personal files, my git repos, and my dotfiles so all my settings and preferences get set by default Those are not available publicly since they would provide little use to anyone else
+I also run scripts that copy over my personal files, my git repos, and my dotfiles so all my settings and preferences get set by default Those are not available publicly since they would provide little use to anyone else

 Setting up an Arch system from scratch is usually a time-intensive process.
 My goal in developing these scripts and my __[installation guide](https://github.com/rickellis/Arch-Linux-Install-Guide)__ was to be able to go from a blank hard drive to a fully functional Arch system with all my files, applications, and preferences set, as efficiently as possible.
 Typically a complete install takes me between two and three hours.
-Much of that time is just waiting for all the files to download, and invoking each script as needed.
+About and hour for the base install, and one to two hours for all the packages to download.
+That's pretty fast, considering when I log into a new system everything is exactly where I left off on my old system.

 Lastly, some of the package choices and tweaks are specific to the laptop I'm currently running, a Dell XPS 13...which kicks ass and runs Linux flawlessly.

 So...

 ### Don't just run these scripts.
 Examine them.
-Customize them to suit your needs.
+Customize them.
+Create your own versions.

 ---